By Ed Staskus

-As the 21st century has unspooled yoga has increasingly taken on the after look in a before and after crime-scene photo.
+As the 21st century has come unspooled unravelled gone daffy, yoga has increasingly taken on the look of the after in a before and after crime-scene photo.
 One hundred years ago it looked like a lot of class.
-Fifty years ago it got a makeover and looked better than ever.
+Fifty years ago, it got a makeover and looked better than ever.
 Today it looks like something dolled up to be better seen from a distance of a hundred years.

 Yoga used to have something to do with simplicity and self-discipline, non-attachment, and the spiritual life.
 Hatha practice and karma in the world were means to an end, steps on the way to an expanding awareness.
 It had more to do with what went on off the mat, especially in your head, than the asana postures done on it.